 What is Content Marketing?

-A more relatable explanation of Content Marketing is: ‘A way to reach customers and grow brand loyalty by giving customers something of value.
+Content marketing is a way to reach customers and grow brand loyalty by giving customers something of value.
 Generally, this refers to information, guidance, or entertainment.
 It is important to distinguish that you are not trying to sell the customer on a product or service.
-You are offering something useful that likely correlates with your product.’
+You are offering something useful that likely correlates with your product.

 What Are Some Examples of Content Marketing?

 To better understand what content marketing is, and how it can help your business, let’s take a look at some examples of it being utilised by other companies.

 United Kingdom grocer and retailer, Sainsbury’s, launched a magazine devoted to cooking.
 Articles featured recipes, entertaining tips, décor suggestions, and more of what anyone would expect in a cooking publication.
 Not only did the company get three-million paid subscribers to the magazine, but eight out of ten subscribers purchase products featured in the magazine’s articles.

 Sainsbury’s created a way to give customers interested in cooking useful and entertaining information.
 At the same time, the company featured its products as a part of the information.
 It is vital to note that no hard-sell advertising took place.
 Consumers saw the usefulness of products as they enjoyed relevant information.
 It is also worth mentioning that Sainsbury’s reach extends to online videos, newsletters, digital offerings, and more.